Anas-Ah25/Library_managment/README.md

 ```

 ### 4. **Verify the API is Running**
-Once the container is running, you can access the API on:
+Once the container is running, you can access the API and test specified routes using the documentation or postman by targeting an endpoint:
 ```
+Base:
 http://127.0.0.1:5000

 ```

 ---